When is Maka Bucha?

 This third lunar month on which both events occurred is known in Buddhist Pali language as 'Makha'.
 'Bucha', means to honour.

 In Thailand, the sale of alcohol is banned on religious holidays.
 This means bars and clubs are closed for the entire holiday.
+If Maka Bucha falls on a weekend, a substitute holiday will be observed on the following Monday.
+Similar restrictions on the sale of alcohol will also apply on this day.

 Also a public holiday in Lao and Cambodia.
 The date may differ in these countries due to the local lunar calendars used.
 In Cambodia, the holiday is known as Meak Bochea.